Please

 until 1960.
 After they moved, both houses were torn down to make

 more room for the RR parking lot.
-And there was no more High
+And there is no more High

 Street. (photo postcard courtesy of Leone Knettel Taylor)